whiwhiyoyo/myetl/etlquicksign.md

 4. Materialized View pattern.
 Data are stored in a form that is ready for querying. a view is updated after each batch process.
 Datas inside a view are not immutable.
 5. Change Data Capture
+6. orchestrator instead of standalone cluster: Kubernetes esecutor instead of Celery executors.
+CeleryExecutor is one of the ways you can scale out the number of workers.

 ## ETL Interfaces